sidd607/sphinxSpeech/README.md

 ```
 $ python liveRecognition.py
 ```
-once the script starts running yoc now start talking into the mic as long as you want and sphinx will convert your speech to text in real time. for more details regarding Sphinx its installation visit [Sphinx](http://cmusphinx.sourceforge.net/)
+once the script starts running you now start talking into the mic as long as you want and sphinx will convert your speech to text in real time. for more details regarding Sphinx its installation visit [Sphinx](http://cmusphinx.sourceforge.net/)
 ***
 ## Speech Recognition using webSpeech API